sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ![Neural Network Regression Predicted vs Actual NDVI](01_Figures/predicted_vs_actual_neural_network.png)

 The simple Neural Network performed poorly compared with both Polynomial Regression and Random Forest Regression.
-The negative R² value shows that the model performed poorly compared with the other models.
+The negative R² value reflects this.
 The predicted/actual plot also shows weak correlation between calculated NDVI and predicted NDVI.
 This result is still useful because it shows that a more complex model does not automatically perform better.

 ## Comparing Model Performance